skyler-yang524/paleoclimate-CESM/README.md

-# paleoclimate simulation using Community Earth System Model(CESM)
+# Paleoclimate simulation using Community Earth System Model(CESM)
-# Visulaization.py file contains the code for figure visualization using python with model output .nc file/
+Visulaization.py file contains the code for figure visualization using python with model output .nc file/